Job Title: Executive Assistant

 ABOUT THIS POSITION

 The Executive Assistant performs administrative tasks to support the Executive Director, the Board of Directors, and overall operations at VAHS.
-As Executive Assistant, you will be accountable for providing a full range of high-level administrative supports, including planning, organizing, and carrying out the required office duties to ensure that matters are handled efficiently and effectively, and that the Executive Director and the Board of Directors are organized and well prepared for all occasions.
+As Executive Assistant, you will be accountable for providing a full range of high-level administrative supports, including planning, organizing, and carrying out the required office duties to ensure that matters are handled efficiently and effectively.
 This position promotes a strong office environment to guide our growing programs and services.

 DUTIES AND RESPONSIBILITIES